wyvernlang/wyvern/readme.md

 ==================
 The Wyvern programming language is a new language designed to smooth the use of internal DSLs in the form of type-specific languages.

-Code examples can be found as part of our [testsuite](tools/src/wyvern/tools/tests/embedded), where TSL use can be seen in both TSL.test and parselang.test.
+Code examples can be found as part of our [testsuite](tools/src/wyvern/tools/tests/embedded), where TSL use can be seen in both tsl.test and parselang.test.

 To run Wyvern, run bin/wyvern from the root directory after compiling, or run wyvern.tools.interpreter.
 No compilation target is currently avaliable.